fabiot100/modsecurity/README.md

 # ModSecurity with Kong

-This repository has as objective to teach how to install, configure, handle false positives and test your application.
+This repository has as objective to teach how to install, configure, handle false positives and test the security of your application.

 ## Step 01 - Installation and activation